Jerrythafast/se-logger/README.txt

- 5. Copy the config-sample.py file to config.py and use a text editor to update your database username and password as well as the encryption key of your inverter If your inverter is newly installed and the solaredge-logger will be running from the first day it is connected to the internet, you may not need an encryption key the first day - just leave it at the default value for now.
+ 5. Copy the config-sample.py file to config.py and use a text editor to update your database username and password as well as the encryption key of your inverter.
+If your inverter is newly installed and the solaredge-logger will be running from the first day it is connected to the internet, you may not need an encryption key the first day - just leave it at the default value for now.
 You'll know that it started encrypting the data when the data stops updating.
 Refer to #11 when that happens.

  6. Open 'pvo-upload.php' in a text editor and enter your database username and password as well as the PVOutput API key and System ID in the SETTINGS area